 If you are like most people, your paycheck means only one thing–money in the bank!
 But if you find yourself living paycheck to paycheck and need to improve your money management skills, you need to pay close attention to the other perforated portion of your paycheck, called the paycheck stub (also known as the explanation statement.)
 Educating yourself on how to read your pay stub and understanding the information it contains can play a vitally important role in effective money management and proper budgeting.
 Knowing where your money is going can help you stay on top of your finances and make the most of your hard-earned paycheck.
-Be sure to check out our free credit counseling service too, which can help you develop a solid budget and plan for achieving your financial goals.
+Our free credit counseling service can help you develop a solid budget and plan for achieving your financial goals.

 What is Included on a Paycheck Stub?

 Although every company prints paychecks that are unique in their own way, there are some aspects of the employee paycheck that employers must include by law.
 Some paycheck stubs can be extremely detailed including such items as retirement plan contributions or accrued vacation time, and others will only detail the required information.
 The following items will appear on every paycheck stub, and consumers need to fully comprehend their definitions and value:

 - Gross Pay: Includes the total amount of income that you earned during a particular pay period.
 A pay period is determined by your employer, but is typically weekly, bi-weekly (every two weeks), semi-monthly (twice per month), or monthly.
 This figure does not factor in tax withholdings.

 - Net Pay: Includes the amount of income that you actually take home after all withholdings have been applied.
 It is the amount of money that you take straight to the bank!

 - Federal Tax Amount: When you were first hired by your employer, you were required to fill out a W-4 form.
 This form covers any tax that you may owe to the Federal government come tax time.
 It is deducted incrementally from each paycheck and can vary depending on the number of exemptions you chose to claim.